 where $\rho^\mathrm{fh}$ is the normalized fronthaul transmission power and $w^\mathrm{fh}_m \sim \mathcal{CN}(0, 1)$ is the receive noise at the $m$th AP.
 The vector $\bff_k \in \mathbb{C}^N$ is the CPU beamforming vector intended to focus the signal to the APs that serve user $k$.
 To satisfy the practical mmWave hardware constraints, we assume that the CPU adopts analog-only beamforming implemented by a network of quantized phase shifters \cite{Alkhateeb2014c}.
 This means that the beamforming vector $\bff_k$ can only be selected from a certain set of vectors, that we define by the codebook $\boldsymbol{\mathcal{F}}$.
 If each phase shifter has $q$ bits, i.e., $2^q$ possible phase shift values defined by the set $\mathcal{Q} \in\{ 0, \frac{\pi}{2^q}, \frac{2 \pi}{2^q}, ..., \frac{(2^q -1)\pi}{{2^q}} \}$, then we can write

+and $\bff_k \in \boldsymbol{\mathcal{F}}$.
 We assume that the channels between the CPU and APs are available at the CPU.
 This is motivated by the stationarity of the CPU and APs and the channel reciprocity assumption.